Are People Who Struggle With Anxiety Disorder Weak-Minded, Mentally Deficient, Or Less Intelligent?

 For example, we’ve had members and therapy clients that were researchers, software developers, graphic designers, philosophers, pastors, entrepreneurs, CEOs of large corporations, doctors, nurses, therapists, social workers, behavioral scientists, philanthropists, actors, professional musicians, theoretical physicists, game/chess masters, professors, authors, journalists, engineers, and from every other profession.

-The notion that anxiety disorder sufferers are generally weak-minded and less intelligent is absurd.
+As you can see, the notion that anxiety disorder sufferers are generally weak-minded and less intelligent is unfounded.

-Many of us struggle with anxiety unwellness not because we are deficient in some way, but because we experienced adversity when growing up, such as abuse, rejection, danger, harm, over criticalness, over protection, and separation from loved ones, to name a few.
-Because of these adversities, the system of beliefs and copying styles we learned have unhealthy components, which are the reasons we behave more apprehensively than others.
+Many of us struggle with anxiety issues not because we are deficient in some way, but because we experienced adversity when growing up, such as abuse, rejection, trauma, over criticalness, over protection, and abandonment, to name a few.

-Again, we struggle with anxiety disorder NOT because there is something wrong with us or because we are inferior in some way, but because we’ve learned to behave more apprehensively than others.
-That’s the only reason.
+Again, we struggle with anxiety disorder NOT because there is something wrong with us or because we are inferior in some way, but because we’ve adopted an overly anxious approach to life.